mojorero/shorturl/Readme.md

 # URL shortener API

 This is my proposed solution for the challenge to manage the creation and retrieval of resources which represent pairs of original URLs and their corresponding short URLs.
-Welcome to this code and have fun managing cars!

 Imagine you're building a URL shortener as a potential next-big-thing product.
 To test it, we would like to first have an MVP with only basic functionality.
 However, if everything goes according to plan, we will invest more effort into this so even the MVP should be a modern, nicely written, maintainable and production ready API.